-- Pupils need opportunities to reflect on their learning - Teachers need to know that learning has taken place, be able to demonstrate progress and identify future learning needs.

-- Assessment increases pupils' motivation and improves learning, as their raised awareness of their progress illustrates the value of this learning. - Assessment allows the leadership team, parents, governors and school inspectors to see geography education's impact on pupils and whole school outcomes, such as Ofsted judgements on individual's ability to demonstrate geographical skills as well as geographical knowledge.

-It is important an equal balance of these branches of geography are taken into account when assessing and therefore it is crucial children have the opportunity to learn, develop and consolidate both these areas.
+- Pupils need opportunities to reflect on their learning - Teachers need to know that learning has taken place, be able to demonstrate progress and identify future learning needs. - Assessment increases pupils' motivation and improves learning, as their raised awareness of their progress illustrates the value of this learning. - Assessment allows the leadership team, parents, governors and school inspectors to see geography education's impact on pupils and whole school outcomes, such as Ofsted judgements on individual's ability to demonstrate geographical skills as well as geographical knowledge.
+It is important an equal balance of the key branches of geography Locational Knowledge, Place Knowledge, Human and Physical geography and Geographical skills and fieldwork- are taken into account when assessing and therefore it is crucial children have the opportunity to learn, develop and consolidate both these areas.